MLHale/CYBR8470/modules/restful-api/README.md

 To ensure that only we can issue commands to our account, Twitter requires a form of authentication called an `API Key`.
 This key is a really long alphanumerical string that would be hard to crack.
 There are several types of `API Keys`.
 Some are single strings that don't change over time.
 Some are `tokens` that persist for a certain amount of time and can be `revoked` as necessary.
 Twitter uses the most popular and wide spread authentication framework called `Oauth`.
 Twitter uses both `Ouath 1.0` and `Oauth 2.0` depending on the type of request you are making.
 Instead of just using tools like APIGee, we are going to create a new `twitter app` that uses `Oauth 2.0` to authenticate and receive an `API Key` in the form of an `Oauth 2.0 Access Token`.

-* Create a new twitter app at [https://apps.twitter.com/app/new](https://apps.twitter.com/app/new) You can call the app whatever you want.
-I called mine _8470-twitter-app_.
+* First setup a Twitter account (if you don't have one).

-> Note you now need to first get developer permissions on your twitter account.
-You can do this by visiting [https://developer.twitter.com/en/apply/user](https://developer.twitter.com/en/apply/user)
+* Once you have a Twitter account, you now need to add developer permissions to your account.
+You can do this by visiting [https://developer.twitter.com/en/apply/user](https://developer.twitter.com/en/apply/user).
+You will be asked to provide a rationale for development privileges - but twitter should handle your request quickly.
+I suggest you use the following rationale.

 Sample message for rationale when creating Developer account.
 ```